Effects of Patriarchal Ideology

-I did more searching for websites narrating who the god of the Bible really is.
+I discovered multiple websites narrating who the god of the Bible really is.
 This site accurately portrays what the family religion teaches, even though it is a Masonic site.
-Curiously, I have been seeing many parallels between the Jehovah’s Witnesses and the Freemasons as of late, right down to their toolbox of deception.
+Curiously, I have been seeing many parallels between the Jehovah’s Witnesses and the Freemasons as of late, right down to their toolbox of deception and inversion.
 Jehovah’s Witnesses’ tactic known as “theocratic warfare” means “crafting deception in the name of god.”
 I challenge my relatives to take a look for themselves.

 Family Religion is a Sham